Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 This document contains guidelines on the use of the Unicode Standard in conjunction with markup languages such as XML.

-For document and data interchange, the Internet and the World Wide Web are more and more making use of marked-up text such as HTML and XML.
+For document and data interchange, the Internet and the World Wide Web make extensive use of marked-up text such as HTML and XML.
 In many instances, markup provides the same, or essentially similar features to those provided by format characters in the Unicode Standard for use in plain text.
 Another special character category provided by Unicode are compatibility characters.
 While there may be valid reasons to support these characters and their specifications in plain text, their use in marked-up text can conflict with the rules of the markup language.
-Formatting characters are discussed in chapters 2 and 3, compatibility characters in chapter 4.
+Formatting characters are discussed in Section 3, Characters not Suitable for Use With Markup and Section 4, Format Characters Suitable for Use With Markup, compatibility characters in Section 5, Characters with Compatibility Mappings.
+Section 6 briefly discusses noncharacters, and Section 7 is devoted to white space.

 The issues of using Unicode characters with marked-up text depend to some degree on the rules of the markup language in question and the set of elements it contains.
 In a narrow sense, this document concerns itself only with XML, and to some extent HTML.
 However, much of the general information presented here should be useful in a broader context, including some page layout languages.